trueos/trueos-docs/trueos-handbook/luminaintro.rst

 Right-clicking the desktop will open a menu of quick shortcuts with the title of the menu indicating the name of the current workspace.
 This section describes the default menu items.
 For instructions on how to configure the right-click menu, refer to the :ref:`Interface` section of this handbook.

 By default, the right-click menu contains the following items:

 * **Terminal:** Used to launch a system terminal.
-The default is :command:`xterm`, but this can be customized.
+The default is :command:`xterm`, but this is customizable.

 * **Browse Files:** Launches the default file manager.
   (:ref:`Insight File Manager` for Lumina)